 You’ll need to confirm all costs with the wedding officiant that you choose.
-For Melbourne’s best price, you might like to consider a Wednesday wedding by Simple Weddings, at our function location: “The Quest on Bourke” 155 Bourke St, Melbourne, for just $199 (Australia’s best price!)
+For Melbourne’s best price, you might like to consider a Wednesday wedding by Simple Weddings, at our function location: Hotel Grand Chancellor, 131 Lonsdale Street Melbourne, VIC 3000 for just $199 (Australia’s best price!)
 Or on a Saturday at the same venue, for just $299!

 What venues can I choose for my Civil Marriage?

 The Civil marriage venue we offer in Melbourne is at “Hotel Grand Chancellor”.
 It’s an easy to get-to address, 131 Lonsdale Street Melbourne.
 There’s usually good on-street parking or you can use the parking facility a couple of doors down.
 Trams buses and trains can bring you almost to the door.